reagan-meant/dhis-social/README.md

 You can learn more about the runtime in the [DHIS2 Application Runtime Documentation](https://runtime.dhis2.nu/).

 To learn React, check out the [React documentation](https://reactjs.org/).

+Users should install IDBot to access their ID